Homemade Jamaican Beef Patty recipe (Beef Patties) made with flaky and delicious pastry and a flavorful, spicy beef filling.

-Anyway, you may be wondering what my first memory of reading has to do with the recipe I am sharing with you today.
-Well, this recipe is one of those recipes that captures a memory from my past- a memory of the first time I attempted to bake something- one of the first dishes I had ever baked.
+Anyway, you may be wondering what my first memory of reading has to do with the Jamaican Beef Patty recipe I am sharing with you today.
+Well, this beef patties recipe is one that captures a memory from my past- a memory of the first time I attempted to bake something- one of the first dishes I had ever baked.

 Yes, the first dish!

 Why Jamaican beef patties?
-Well, besides the fact that the homemade kind always tastes amazing, and besides the fact that my aunt G and I wanted to make beef patties (did I mention she’s Jamaican?), I wanted to make something that challenged me to cook and bake at the same time.
+Well, besides the fact that a homemade beef patty always tastes amazing, and besides the fact that my aunt G and I wanted to make beef patties (did I mention she’s Jamaican?), I wanted to make something that challenged me to cook and bake at the same time.
 And damn, my six year-old self was freakin’ good at it!

 My aunt G- has one rule about Jamaican beef patties- season the meat however you’d like!
 I recently asked her about what she put in the beef patties we made over 12 years ago (because I wanted to keep the recipe as authentic as possible.
 Her reply was something along the lines of, “You can cook the filling however you’d like- there’s no set guideline as to what spices to use; and if anyone says that it’s not Jamaican enough- how would they know?
 The flavors of beef patties vary from store-to-store in Jamaica and as long as the stuff tastes good- that’s all that matters!”